fischerf/aar/docs/architecture.md

 1. **Thin core loop** — the main execution path (`loop.py`) is a single coroutine focused on control flow only.
 Helpers for provider requests, retries, event emission, and budget accounting live in sibling modules (`provider_runner.py`, `loop_helpers.py`).
 The loop does exactly three things: call the provider, execute tool calls, and append events to the session.
 2. **Typed event model** — every interaction (messages, tool calls, results, metadata) is a Pydantic model.
 Events are serializable, inspectable, and carry timing data.
 3. **Provider-agnostic** — the agent loop works with any provider that implements the `Provider` ABC.
-Swapping between Anthropic, OpenAI, Ollama, or a generic endpoint requires changing one config field.
+Swapping between Anthropic, OpenAI, Ollama, Gemini, or a generic endpoint requires changing one config field.
 4. **Safe by default** — path restrictions, a best-effort command deny-list, and approval gates are built in and always active.
 Interactive modes enable a workspace sandbox by default.
 5. **Modular transports** — the same `Agent` class runs from CLI, TUI, web API, or embedded in your code.
 Transports only handle I/O; they never contain business logic.